epeters3/gospel-search/README.md

 - `gospel_search/elasticsearch/`: The code related to the ElasticSearch search engine server.
 - `gospel_search/mongodb/`: The code related to the MongoDB database which stores all the segments and embedding vectors.
 - `gospel_search/ui`: The code for the proxy server and user interface.
-- `gospel_search/nlp_server`: The code for the NLP paragraph embedding re-ranking server.
 - `gospel_search/web_scraping`: The code for the HTML scraper.
 - `gospel_search/worker`: The code for the worker server which runs all the ETL tasks.